-Mandatory Disclosure Requirements Section/Declaration Governance Structure Reporting Principles Reporting Boundary BOARD STATEMENT AND ESG GOVERNANCE STRUCTURE REPORTING FRAMEWORK SCOPE OF REPORTING Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement A. Environmental Aspect A1: Emissions EMISSIONS Information on: (a) the policies s; and • ce with relevant laws and that have a significant impact on discharges into v and greenhouse gas emissions, vater and land, and generation of on-hazardous waste. s include NOx, SOx, and other pollutants er national laws and regulations. gases include carbon dioxide, methane, hydrofluorocarbons, perfluorocarbons and uoride.
-Hazardous regulations. wastes are those defined by national KPI A1.1 The types of em nissions and respective emissions EMISSIONS - Exhaust Gas Emissions (N/A - explained) KPI A1.2 greenhouse of where approp and energy indirect (Scope 2) gas emissions (in tonnes) and, oriate, intensity (e.g. per unit of ume, per facility).
+Mandatory Disclosure Requirements on/Declaration Governance Structure Reporting Principles Reporting Boundary RD STATEMENT AND ESG GC RTING FRAMEWORK PE OF REPORTING GOVERNANCE STRUCTURE Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement A. Environmental Aspect A1: Emissions General Disclosure EMISSIONS Information on: (a) the policies; and th relevant laws and ave a significant impact on eenhouse gas emissions, nd land, and generation of ardous waste.
+NOx, SOx, and other pollutants ial laws and regulations. = aclude carbon dioxide, methane, Jorocarbons, perfluorocarbons and Hazardous wastes regulations. are those defined by national KPI A1.1 The types of emissions data. and respective emissions EMISSIONS - Exhaust Gas Emissions (N/A - explained) KPI A1.2 greenhouse gas em energy indirect (Scope 2) hissions (in tonnes) and, intensity (e.g. per unit of er facility).
 EMISSIONS - GHG Emissions

-Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+General Disclosures and KPIs Description Section/Statement KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
 EMISSIONS - Waste Management - Hazardous Wastes (N/A - explained) KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
 EMISSIONS - Waste Management - Non-hazardous Wastes KPI A1.5 Description of emission target(s) set and steps taken to achieve them.
 EMISSIONS - GHG Emissions KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
 EMISSIONS - Waste Management Aspect A2: Use of Resources General Disclosure USE OF RESOURCES Policies on the efficient use of resources, including energy, water and other raw materials.
 Note: Resources may be used in production, in storage, transportation, in buildings, electronic equipment, etc. KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
 USE OF RESOURCES - Energy Consumption KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
 USE OF RESOURCES - Water Consumption (N/A - explained) KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
 USE OF RESOURCES - Energy Consumption KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
 USE OF RESOURCES - Water Consumption KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
 USE OF RESOURCES - Use of Packaging Materials (N/A - explained)